Rahman123/WearablePack-GoogleGlass/samples/InspectionApp/README.md

-# Inspection sample app for Google Glass
+# Inspection Sample App for Google Glass

 Google Glass is the most advanced wearable available today: an always-on, head-mounted display, controlled by voice commands and a touchpad.
 The device runs Android KitKat on an embedded CPU, and currently receives firmware updates over the air from Google at the rate of about one per week -- it is a rapidly evolving platform.
 It can also be paired with an Android smartphone to receive supplementary sensor data such as GPS.